TERRORIST GROUPS

 ISIS-Sahel flag

 ISIS-Sahel began conducting attacks in the Sahel in 2016.
-It has targeted Burkinabe, French, Malian, and Nigerien troops, and in October 2017, the group ambushed a US-Nigerien military patrol, killing four US military personnel.
-The group has also attacked elements of the Russian private military company Vagner that are deployed in Mali.
+It has targeted Burkinabe, French, Malian, Nigerien, and Russian forces.
+In October 2017, the group ambushed a US-Nigerien military patrol, killing four US military personnel.
+Since 2019, the branch has kidnapped dozens of people for ransom, including a US citizen in October 2025.

 OPERATING AREAS